 Moisture is the no. 1 thing that kills a shoe.
 After dancing, I usually use shoe trees to absorb moisture and keep the shape of the dance shoes.
 Cedar shoe trees are particularly great for fighting odor!
 Unfortunately, dance shoes are not made to last for a long time due to their delicate materials and the way dancers use the shoes.
 To extend the life of a pair of dance shoes, I recommend having 2 or more pairs of shoes (depending on how frequently you dance) to rotate between dance sessions.
 This allows each pair enough time to dry out before the next use.
 Also, never wear your dance shoes outdoors as the suede leather is very delicate and can be damaged easily by any harsh objects and water!

 The cost of Latin and ballroom dance shoes range from $80 to $300 a pair depending on the brand and quality.
 For about $170, you can get a great quality pair of shoes.
-It is definitely worth spending a little more money since a good pair of dance shoes can last longer and give you more comfort and support when learning to dance.
+It is definitely worth spending a little more money since a good pair of dance shoes can last much longer and give you more comfort and support when learning to dance.

 The Duet Team is a group of friendly dancers who are passionate about helping people and sharing the joy of ballroom dance.
 And we love to make new friends and have fun at work!
 Duet Dance Studio is located in Chicago West Bucktown.
 We offer ballroom dance lessons, wedding dance instruction and private dance parties.
 Online Wedding Dance Lessons and Skype dance lessons are also available!
 Dances we teach include Salsa, Swing, Tango, Bachata, Merengue, Waltz and Foxtrot.
 Sign up for an introductory dance lesson now to get started!